kurtvanness/CensoredSummaryStats/README.md

 - **stat_name**: (default is statistic) The text to use to describe the stat ('Minimum', 'Median', etc.)
 - **filters**: (default None) A dictionary of column names with values to filter for.
 This allows some simple filtering without recreating CensoredData objects.

+The percentile function has the following additional input parameters:
+- **percentile**: The percentile that should be determined.
+The supplied value needs to be between 0 and 100.
+- **method**: (default hazen) The percentile method to use.
+Options include: 'weibull', 'tukey', 'blom', 'hazen', 'excel'.

 ## Dependencies

 For the installation of `censoredsummarystats`, the following packages are required: